grey-cat-1908/portable-mc-server/README.md

 ### FileZilla User Guide

-...
-ToDo...?
+The Host to connect to SFTP is the IP-Address you are using to connect to Minecraft Server, the protocol to choose is SFTP, the port number is 22, the username is “root” (without the quotes) and the password is “admin” (without the quotes).
 Once the connection is established, remember to navigate to the `/usr/src/mcfiles` directory.

+**NOTE:** You can change your password by changing `SSH_PASSWORD` enviroment variable..

 ## Changing server